Listen to this post

 Yes, yes, I am getting to the point.
 Promise.

 When the early Orientalists began studying Sanskrit, they began to see the similar words and similar grammatical patterns between Sanskrit, Ancient Greek and Latin.
 Obvious patterns began to emerge the more they studied the languages comparatively.
 These patterns were visible only in the Indo-European regions and some parts of Africa.
 Languages like Mandarin and Japanese seemed to have arisen from a whole different mother language.
 Therefore, linguists focused their attention solely on the languages that were spoken in Eurasia.

 Linguists started building a vocabulary of words that were similar in all the ancient Indo-European languages.
-They did this because they figured that if there was so many similarities between these languages, there must have been an ancestral language that was spread throughout Eurasia to result in its numerous contemporary forms.
+They did this because they figured that if there were so many similarities between these languages, there must have been an ancestral language that was spread throughout Eurasia to result in its numerous contemporary forms.
 They called this ancestral language Proto Indo-European Language (PIE).
 Theoretically, it was spoken during the time period between 4500 BC and 2500 BC.
 The source of this language, however, is hotly debated amongst scholars.
 The long-standing belief is that it began somewhere on the Eurasian steppes 6500 years ago, and then spread to the surrounding areas.
 This theory has been contradicted by a new theory that suggests that PIE was spoken several thousand years earlier in Turkey.